disujha/project-planner/README.md

 This app is showcased and explained step by step in me [Ionic and Firebase Book](https://javebratt.com/ionic-firebase-book).

 If you're just getting started I created a free Ionic and Firebase Crash Course, you can [check it out here](https://javebratt.com/signup/?ref=ProjectPlannerGithubRepo).

+If you have any questions you can ping me at [@javebratt](https://twitter.com/javebratt)